Deep Learning Accelerated Algebraic Multigrid Methods for Polytopal Discretizations of Second-Order Differential Problems: Numerical Results

-Details about the performance are shown in Figure~\ref{fig:tcase25} and Table~\ref{tab:performace}.
-This test case significantly increases the difficulty by employing a PolyDG discretization with highly heterogeneous coefficients, which typically produces ill-conditioned matrices.
-Indeed, the presence of ``duplicate'' degrees of freedom makes the application of the AMG method challenging.
 The results underscore a critical strength of our approach: its ability to render intractable problems solvable.
-As shown in Table~\ref{tab:performace}, the default AMG configuration fails to converge in every single instance ($P_w=100\%$).
-Consequently, any convergent parameter set represents an infinite improvement, leading to perfect scores in $P_B, P_m, P_M, P_{MAX},$ and $P_r$.
-The primary contribution of the ANN here is identifying a suitable smoother, as the default Jacobi method is inadequate.
-The metrics $P_M^i$ allow us to dissect the algorithm's performance further.
-The near-perfect scores for $P_M^3=99.6\%$ and $P_M^4=99.7\%$ confirm that smoothers 3 and 4 are poor choices.
-The much lower value of $P_M^2=21.9\%$ reveals two things: first, that the second smoother is the most robust choice for this problem class, and second, that even after making this correct choice, the ANN's fine-tuning of the threshold $\theta$ provides an additional median time reduction of $21.9\%$.
+Indeed, as shown in Table~\ref{tab:performace}, the default AMG configuration fails to converge in every instance ($P_w=100\%$).
+Consequently, any convergent parameter set represents an (infinite) improvement, leading to perfect scores in $P_B, P_m, P_M, P_{MAX},$ and $P_r$.
+The primary contribution of the ANN here is identifying a suitable smoother, as the default SOR-Jacobi method is inadequate.
+The metrics $P_M^i$ allows to further analyze the algorithm's performance.
+The near-perfect scores for $P_M^3=99.6\%$ and $P_M^4=99.7\%$ confirm that smoothers (3) $\ell_1$-SOR Jacobi and (4) FCF-Jacobi are poor choices.
+The much lower value of $P_M^2=21.9\%$ allows to draw two conclusions.
+First, the smoother (2) $\ell^1$-Jacobi seems to be the most robust choice for this class of problems.
+Second, even after making this correct choice, the ANN’s fine-tuning of the threshold $\theta$ provides an additional median time reduction of $21.9\%$.
 This highlights the dual benefit of our approach: robust smoother selection and effective parameter optimization.